 Lockdown may be easing but the strain will remain on many small businesses that have been impacted by the coronavirus outbreak.
 If your company has been disrupted or hit financially it’s worth checking to see if you’re eligible for support with your water bills while you get back on your feet.
 Our policy manager Adam Boyns explains how recent regulatory changes could make it easier for you to access help.

 My business has had to temporarily close – what should I do?

-One of the most important changes means businesses that have to close can now be classified as ‘vacant’.
+One of the most important initial changes made at the end of March allowed businesses that have had to close to be classified as ‘vacant’.
 If your company falls into this category, it will receive no bill or a greatly reduced bill.
-The change took effect from 30 March.

 It’s vital you let your retailer know if you’ve closed and provide them with some evidence that you’ve shut – for example, an email or website notification for your customers.
 And remember – if you still need to use some water on your premises for things like cleaning, you may be charged for this after the next meter reading is taken.